juanelas/bigint-conversion/README.md

 <a name="bigintToBuf"></a>

 ### bigintToBuf(a, [returnArrayBuffer]) ⇒ <code>ArrayBuffer</code> \| <code>Buffer</code>
-Converts a bigint to an ArrayBuffer or a Buffer (default for Node.js)
+Converts an arbitrary-size non-negative bigint to an ArrayBuffer or a Buffer (default for Node.js)

 **Kind**: global function
 **Returns**: <code>ArrayBuffer</code> \| <code>Buffer</code> - An ArrayBuffer or a Buffer with a binary representation of the input bigint
+**Throws**:

+- <code>RangeError</code> a should be a non-negative integer.
+Negative values are not supported

 | Param | Type | Default | Description |
 | --- | --- | --- | --- |